 3. The New Testament picks up right where the Old left off.

 So much is shared in the first few books of your Bible.
 There are covenants between God and man, creation, the promise of a Messiah, and the human condition is shown, warts and all.
-Throughout the first 77% of your Bible so much is detailed, so many problems are posed, promises promised, and so many dilemmas detailed.
+Throughout the first 77% of your Bible so much is detailed, so many problems are posed, promises are promised, and so many dilemmas are detailed.
 The New Testament picks up each, answers them neatly, and resolves them without fail in the person and work of Jesus.

-Consider but a few:
+Consider but a few;

 See the story of Jael and how the New flawlessly fulfils the Old there.

 See the proto evangelium, the first Gospel, of Genesis 3.

 See the mathematical and chronological accuracy of the prophecies of Daniel.

 See the prophetic declarations of Isaiah and Micah about the birth of Jesus.

 See the suffering Saviour in Isaiah and the Psalms.